n0-computer/iroh/CONTRIBUTING.md

 2. **Write some code!**

    If this is your first contribution to Iroh, you will need to [fork][forkiroh] and clone it using git.
 If you need help with the code you are working on, don't hesitate to ask questions in the associated issue.
-You will be happy to help you.
+We will be happy to help you.

 3. **Open the pull request**